vimeo/vimeo-unity-sdk/README.md

 * Click "Sign into Vimeo" which will ask you to authorize with your Vimeo account.
 * After authorizing, copy the token and paste it into the `Vimeo Token` field in Unity.
-* [Find your video](https://vimeo.com/manage/videos) and then copy the URL or the ID and pase it into the `Vimeo Video URL` field.
+* [Find your video](https://vimeo.com/manage/videos) and then copy the full URL or the video ID and paste it into the `Vimeo Video URL` field.
 * If you are not using one of the existing prefabs, then you will need to assign a GameObject to the `Video Screen` field.
 Currently, we only support Mesh and RawImage GameObjects.
 * `Audio Output` is optional.
 If left empty, a new audio object will be attached to the video screen.
 * For security reasons, the Vimeo token is not saved into the scene.
 But, if you plan on building this app so others can watch video, then be sure to check `Save token with scene`